Whether it's calcium intake or phytoestrogens, here's the best anti-inflammatory diet for menopause.

 “I suggest women try foods such as linseed bread, soya milk and yoghurts fortified with calcium and edamame beans which they can incorporate into two or three meals a day,” said Low.
 “If you’re suffering from hot flushes, you might also want to cut down on hot drinks and spicy food as anecdotally they can make hot flushes worse too.”

 Oestrogen protects the heart and circulatory system, and when levels drop so does your protection.
-The British Dietetic Association (BDA) recommends following a heart-healthy diet, similar to the Mediterranean Diet, to lower your blood pressure and cholesterol.
+The British Dietetic Association (BDA) recommends following a heart-healthy diet, similar to the Mediterranean Diet, to lower your blood pressure and cholesterol as well as for weight loss.
 “The Mediterranean Diet is anti-inflammatory as it contains lots of wholegrains, fruit and vegetables, nuts, seeds, legumes and oily fish, some lean meat and unsaturated fats, is proven to be protective against heart disease,” said Low.
 “It’s also fibre-rich, so it helps you stay fuller for longer, which makes it less likely you will snack and be susceptible to menopause weight gain.”

 The general recommendation is that we eat 30g of fibre a day, but surveys have shown we’re usually only eating 18g on average.
 An important study commissioned by the World Health Organisation, using data from 250 trials conducted over 40 years, concluded there was a 15 to 30 per cent decrease in cardiovascular deaths in people who ate the highest amount of fibre compared to those who eat the least.
 The review also found that eating fibre-rich foods reduced incidence of coronary heart disease, stroke, type 2 diabetes, and colorectal cancer by between 16 to 24 per cent.
 “There are oestrogen hormone receptors in the gut,” added Low.
 “Constipation and bloating are common problems during menopause as oestrogen levels drop and fibre helps reduce these issues.
 Try adding more nuts, seeds, beans and lentils to your meals.”